ADVANTAGES AND DISADVANTAGES OF A LLC

 PROTECT YOUR PRIVACY

-Forming an LLC can help protect your privacy.
+Forming an LLC will help protect your privacy.
 When you form an LLC you can hire a Registered Agent Service and use their address as the official address of the company.
 This means you can avoid using your personal or even your work address.

 Also, some states do not require the members’ details to be recorded on the Articles of Organization.
 If this is the case in your state, you can instead record the names of the company managers.